 How to read a trade agreement

-If you are looking to export your product or service, you might benefit from favourable treatment thanks to a trade agreement.
+If you want to export your product or service, you could benefit from favourable treatment thanks to a trade agreement.
 Trade agreements make it easier and cheaper for you to export, giving your product a competitive advantage on the destination market.
-This section enables you to understand how EU trade agreements work and tells you how to find the information you need.
+This section will help you to understand how EU trade agreements work and tells you how to find the information you need.

-EU trade agreements might seem complicated documents, but they are based on an easy-to-follow logical structure.
-Below you can find the standard basic structure of a trade agreement, which will help you find the information that you need in your particular trade activity.
-This serves as a general guideline.
-Every agreement is different, depending on the situation of the signatory parties and their level of ambition to liberalise trade.
+EU trade agreements may seem complicated documents, but they are based on an easy-to-follow logical structure.
+Below is the standard basic structure of a trade agreement to help you find the information for your particular trade activity.
+This is a general guideline.
+Each agreement is different, depending on the situation of the signatory parties and their level of ambition trade liberalisation.

 1. Preamble

-The preamble mentions the Parties, affirms their common objectives regarding the development of their economic relations and recognises the foundation of these relations.
+The preamble identifies the parties, confirms their common objectives for the development of their economic relations and acknowledges the basis of those relations.

 2. Definitions, objectives and initial provisions

-This chapter explains the terms used in the agreement, to ensure a common understanding of the language.
+This chapter explains the terms used in the agreement in order to ensure a common understanding of the language.

 3. National treatment and market access for goods

-The chapter and its annexes usually describe the extent to which and how quickly the agreement will lower or remove duties, taxes or other import fees for goods traded between the parties.
-Here you will find the specific duties and tariffs for all goods covered by the Trade agreement.
-Usually, there is a separate annex containing specific commitments undertaken by each party for every category of goods.
+This chapter and its annexes usually describe to what extent and how quickly the agreement will reduce or eliminate duties for goods traded between the parties.
+Here you will find the tariffs for all goods covered by the trade agreement.
+There is usually a separate annex with specific commitments made by each party for each category of goods.

 4. Trade remedies

-This chapter refers to counteracting measures that one party can take in response to the negative effects of unfair trade practices, such as dumping and illegitimate subsidies.
+This chapter refers to counter measures that a party may take in response to the negative effects of unfair trade practices, such as dumping and illegal subsidies.

 5. Technical Barriers to Trade

-This chapter provides for the harmonisation of certain regulations and recognises some quality certification procedures as equivalent in specific sectors.
-It might provide for the mutual recognition of conformity assessment procedures, which means that products can be accepted for import in the destination country based on conformity assessment documents issued in the country of export.
+This chapter provides for the harmonisation of certain regulations and the recognition of the equivalence of certain quality certification procedures in specific sectors.
+It may provide for the mutual recognition of conformity assessment procedures, i.e. products may be accepted for import in the country of destination on the basis of conformity assessment documents issued in the exporting country.

 6. Sanitary and phytosanitary measures

-This chapter sets the rules for food safety and animal and plant health.
-It usually aims to simplify and harmonise compliance procedures, ensuring that legitimate measures for food safety and animal and plant health do not create unjustified barriers to trade.
-Here you can find the competent authorities in each country and the approval mechanisms that you need to fulfil to export.
+This chapter lays down the rules on food safety, animal health and plant health.
+The general aim is to simplify and harmonise compliance procedures and to ensure that legitimate food safety and animal and plant health measures do not create unjustified barriers to trade.
+Here you will find the competent authorities in each country and the approval mechanisms that you need to comply with to export.

 7. Customs and trade facilitation

 This chapter aims to streamline customs procedures and make them more efficient.
-Here you can find customs procedures that have not been mentioned elsewhere, requirements for documentation and methods of determining compliance with rules of origin, and other information related to customs valuation, fees and charges, and your right to appeal customs decisions.
+You will find customs procedures not covered elsewhere, documentation requirements and methods for determining compliance with rules of origin, as well as information related to customs valuation and fees, and your right to appeal against customs decisions.

 8. Investment

-This chapter sets out measures to open up investment and protect investors, ensuring their fair treatment.
-It might remove foreign equity caps or performance requirements, ease profit transfer, and put in place stable and predictable rules governing investment guarantees.
-It might also establish investment court systems that enable investors to resolve investment disputes with governments quickly and fairly.
+This chapter sets out measures to open up investment and protect investors by ensuring their fair treatment.
+It could remove foreign equity caps or performance requirements, facilitate the transfer of profits, and establish stable and predictable rules for investment guarantees.
+It could also establish investment court systems to allow investors to resolve investment disputes with governments quickly and fairly.

 9. Trade in services

-This chapter refers to cross-border trade in services.
-It partially follows the structure of the General Agreement on Trade in Services, which sets the rules for trade in services between every country that is a member of the WTO.
-However, Trade agreements often contain additional commitments in sectors such as financial services, telecommunications, e-commerce and the temporary movement of natural persons.
-Specific commitments might be found in annexes, with a separate schedule, for each of the parties.
+This chapter deals with cross-border trade in services.
+It follows in part the structure of the General Agreement on Trade in Services (GATS), which sets the rules for trade in services between all WTO members.
+However, trade agreements often contain additional commitments in areas such as financial services, telecommunications, e-commerce and the temporary movement of natural persons.
+Specific commitments may be contained in annexes, with a separate schedule for each of the parties.

 10. Government procurement

-This chapter specifies the areas where businesses from each side can provide goods and services to each other's governments, including central, regional, provincial and local administrations.
-If the parties are already members of the WTO Government Procurement Agreement (GPA), the Trade agreement might deepen commitments in terms of the number of procurement entities covered, the number of goods and services covered, and value thresholds for tender eligibility.
+This chapter sets out the areas in which companies from each side may supply goods and services to each other's governments, including central, regional, provincial and local administrations.
+Where the parties are already members of the WTO Government Procurement Agreement (GPA), the trade agreement may deepen the commitments in terms of the number of procurement entities covered, the number of goods and services covered, and the value thresholds for tender eligibility.

 11. Intellectual property

-Usually building on existing international intellectual property (IP) conventions, this chapter outlines procedures and rules regarding copyright, trademarks, designs, patents, data protection, etc. It could also define new areas of cooperation, such as protection for geographical indications.
+This chapter usually builds on existing international intellectual property (IP) conventions and outlines procedures and rules regarding copyright, trademarks, designs, patents, data protection, etc. It could also define new areas of collaboration, such as the protection of geographical indications.

 12. Competition and related matters

 This section usually refers to competition law, investigations and sanctions related to trade cartels, abusive behaviour by companies with a dominant market position, and anti-competitive mergers.
-It might also stipulate rules on subsidies, state-owned enterprises and enterprises granted special privileges, to ensure a level playing field for private companies.
+It may also include rules on subsidies, state-owned enterprises and enterprises granted special privileges, to ensure a level playing field for private companies.

 13. Dispute settlement and mediation

-This chapter provides a system for resolving any disputes about the way in which the parties apply or interpret the agreement, and mentions the formal procedures both sides must follow if they cannot reach a mediated agreement.
+This chapter sets out a system for resolving any disputes about the way in which the parties apply or interpret the agreement and mentions the formal procedures to be followed by both sides if they cannot reach agreement through mediation.

 14. Final provisions

-This chapter usually establishes how the agreement enters into force, opens the possibility for new parties to join after it is signed and sets the procedures for amending the agreement in the future.
+This chapter usually sets out how the agreement will enter into force, provides for the possibility of new parties to join the agreement after it has been signed and sets out the procedures for amending the agreement in the future.

 15. Other protocols

-This might contain relevant information not included elsewhere, such as specific rules of origin for each product category.
+This may contain relevant information not included elsewhere such as specific rules of origin for each product category.